Degrees Offered: Ph.D., M.S.

 Introduction to the basic principles and fundamental concepts of pharmacology, with a focus on molecular mechanisms and pathological basis of therapeutics and the curative effects.
 Foundations of pharmacology including pharmacodynamics and pharmacogenomics; drugs affecting the nervous system (neuropharmacology); drugs affecting other systems; chemotherapeutic drugs.
 Prereq: one semester of biochemistry or permission.

 BCHM 863 - Biochemistry of Cancer

 Evaluation of the hallmarks of cancer, including molecular mechanisms of carcinogenesis, roles of oncogenes and dysregulated cell development, function and metabolism, tumor immunology, and the biological basis of cancer therapy.
 Prereq: one semester of biochemistry or permission.

 Large-scale, high-throughput study of proteins; characterization of entire set of proteins in a biological sample (proteome); quantification of changes in protein composition, interactions and post-translational modifications; major technology platforms; pharmaceutical and biomedical applications.
 Develop skills in processing samples from research projects; analysis of mass spectrometric data.
 Prereq: one semester of biochemistry or permission.

 BCHM 894 - Protein Structure and Function

 Analysis of how the three-dimensional architecture of soluble and membrane proteins contributes to their biochemical function; methods for determining the structure of proteins; protein folding; protein targeting; and mechanisms of enzyme catalysis.
-Computer resources will be used for protein modeling and structural prediction.
+Computer resources used for protein modeling and structural prediction.
 Prereq: one semester of biochemistry.